Kimberley Barracks: History

 Following the formation of the 4th (Volunteer) Battalion, Queen's Lancashire Regiment on 1 April 1975, Battalion Headquarters and Headquarters Company were based at the barracks.
 After the battalion's disbandment and subsequent absorption into the Lancastrian and Cumbrian Volunteers in 1999, the new regiment established its Regimental Headquarters and Headquarters (Quebec) Company at the location.

 In 2004 the British Army launched an investigation over the release of a photo showing an 'Iraqi prisoner' being urinated on by Queen's Lancashire Regiment soldiers, apparently done on the premises.
 By 2007, D (Waterloo) (Queen's Lancashire) Company, Lancashire and Cumbrian Volunteers had its company headquarters and 2 Rifle Platoons at the barracks.
 In 2007, the Lancastrian and Cumbrian Volunteers became 4th (Volunteer) Battalion, Duke of Lancaster's Regiment.
 The Battalion HQs and HQ Company continue to be the only units based at the location to this day.

-In November 2016, the Ministry of Defence announced Fulwood Barracks (located in the North of town) would close by 2022.
-In February 2019 the decision to cut the barracks was pushed back to 2027, which will leave Kimberley as the only barracks in Preston.

 Current units

 Today only a small garrison of troops are located at the barracks, consisting of the following.